lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 =====================

-Course teams can now specify either "All Rights Reserved" or a Creative Commons license for course content as a whole as well as for each individual video in the course.
+Course teams can now specify either "All Rights Reserved" or a Creative Commons license for a course.
+Course teams can also select different license options for each video.

 For more information, see the following documentation.